BombSquaders/BombSquad-Bot/README.md

   1. You have python version >= 3.8.0
   2. You have all the requirements with correct version from the `requirements.txt`
   3. You must have `ffmpeg` installed for using audio cog
+  4. You must have MySQL server installed locally on machine or a database server
-  4. You have correctly set up the environment variables required by this bot.
+  5. You have correctly set up the environment variables required by this bot.
 Following are the environment variables required:
       - `bot_discord_token` this should be the token of the bot on discord's developer page
       - `bot_dbl_token` if your bot is listed in [DBL](https://top.gg) set this environment variable to bot's DBL token, or you may leave it